 Last verified on May 13, 2019

 This Interventional Radiology Section contains information intended only for candidates in an IR residency program.
 If you have completed a diagnostic radiology residency and are a past, current, or future vascular and interventional fellow, please refer to the Vascular and Interventional Radiology section for information about the requirements for that pathway.

 The American Board of Medical Specialties (ABMS) approved the Interventional Radiology/Diagnostic Radiology (IR/DR) certificate in 2012.
 The new IR/DR certificate is one of four primary certificates offered by the ABR.
 Those certified in IR/DR will have demonstrated competency to practice in diagnostic radiology, as well as the full scope of interventional radiology.
-The first IR/DR certifying exams will be administered in October 2017.
-Initial IR/DR certificates will be issued in late 2017 to those who pass this inaugural exam.
+The first IR/DR certifying exams were administered in October 2017.
+Initial IR/DR certificates were issued in late 2017 to those who passed this inaugural exam.

 The Committee on Requirements of the Accreditation Council for Graduate Medical Education (ACGME) has approved the program requirements for the Interventional Radiology Residency Program.
 These requirements can be found on the ACGME website

 timeline was created by ABR Diplomate M. Victoria Marx, MD, FSIR, president-elect of the Society of Interventional Radiology (SIR).